-Markets fall again as traders struggle to shake rate, China gloom
+Stocks dragged further by US rate worry, China gloom

 Fed chief Jerome Powell's speech at the annual Jackson Hole economic symposium in Wyoming will be closely followed for clues about the bank's plans.

-All three main indexes on Wall Street sank for a third straight session Thursday, while London, Paris and Frankfurt also suffered heavy losses.
+All three main indexes on Wall Street sank for a third straight session on Thursday, while London, Paris and Frankfurt also suffered heavy losses.

-Most major Asian markets were well in the red, including Hong Kong, which was down for a sixth consecutive day.
+Asian markets were well in the red, including Hong Kong, which was down for a sixth consecutive trading day, while European investors were also on the back foot.

 Investors are also keeping an anxious eye on China, where authorities are struggling to get a grip on the economy as its recovery from Covid peters out.